Juapong Textiles Limited.

 Giving a detailed background of the factory, Togbe Agbohla VI Manklalo of Dorfor Traditional Area said, the Volta Star Textiles Limited formerly known as Juapong Textiles Limited (JTL) was established in 1967 by the late President Dr. Osagyefo Kwame Nkrumah.

-He disclosed that, Dr. Kwame Nkrumah built the weaving block and they were importing cones from Turkey and Yugoslavia while the then Head of State, General I.K Kutu Acheampong, built the spinning block in the year 1978.
+He disclosed that, Dr. Kwame Nkrumah built the weaving block and they were importing cones from Turkey and Yugoslavia while the then Head of State, General I.K Kutu Acheampong, built the spinning block

 Departments/Blocks of Juapong Textiles Limited